 Trump attorney vows to go to Supreme Court in tax return case after appeals court allows subpoena

-The 2nd Circuit Court of Appeals has denied President Trump’s challenge of a lower court’s ruling that allowed New York City prosecutors to subpoena records including Trump's tax returns, with the president's attorney saying he will take the case to the U.S. Supreme Court.
+President Trump's attorney is vowing to go to the Supreme Court after a federal appeals court ruled Monday to allow New York City prosecutors to proceed with a subpoena for records including the president's tax returns.

-Trump was attempting to block the grand jury subpoena, which was issued to accounting firm Mazars USA by the Manhattan District Attorney’s Office in a 34-page ruling handed down Monday morning.
+Trump was attempting to block a subpoena which was issued to accounting firm Mazars USA by the Manhattan District Attorney’s Office.
+In a 34-page ruling handed down Monday morning, the 2nd Circuit Court of Appeals affirmed a district court's ruling that state prosecutors can subpoena the tax returns of a sitting president.

 FORMER TRUMP ORGANIZATION EXECUTIVE BELIEVES TRUMP WILL RESIGN TO AVOID IMPEACHMENT